Transport in El Salvador: Highways

-The RN-21 (Bulevar Monseñor Romero) (East–West) is the very first freeway to be built in El Salvador and in Central America.
-The freeway passes the northern area of the city of Santa Tecla, La Libertad.
+The RN-21 (Bulevar Monseñor Romero) (East–West) was the first freeway to be built in El Salvador and in Central America.
+The freeway passes through the northern area of the city of Santa Tecla, La Libertad.
 It has a small portion serving Antiguo Cuscatlan, La Libertad, and merges with the RN-5 (Autopista Comalapa) (East–West, Boulevard de Los Proceres/Autopista del Aeropuerto) in San Salvador.

-The total length of the RN-21 is 9.95 km and is currently working as a traffic reliever in the metropolitan area.
-The RN-21 was named in honor of Monseñor Romero.
+The total length of the RN-21 is 9.95 km and is currently working as a traffic relief in the metropolitan area.
+The RN-21 was named in honor of Óscar Romero.
 The first phase of the highway was completed in 2009, and the second phase in November 2012.